 Recently I took a two-week trip to Vietnam.
-I’ve been desperate to visit for ages, hearing only good things about the country’s friendly people, its amazing scenery and a rich but troubled history.
-As I’m always up for a bit of travelling, my girlfriend and I decided to start in the south, and gradually make our way up to the north of the country, taking in the sites as we went along.
+I’d been desperate to visit for ages, hearing only good things about the country’s friendly people, its amazing scenery and a rich but troubled history.
+As I’m always up for a bit of travelling, my girlfriend and I decided to start in the south of the country, and gradually make our way up to the north, taking in the sites and sounds as we went along.

 The Seed Is Planted…

-This chance encounter made me think that while I’m out here, I might be able to hunt down some people to use as Vinyl Chapters for the website.
-Obviously I was in Vietnam to relax, take in the sights and sounds, but I thought if the chance came along I’d take it.
-I was leaving the city that evening, and as I wouldn’t be in another major city until the end of my trip, I decided to go with the flow and enjoy the travelling until I arrived in Hanoi.
+This chance encounter made me think that whilst I was out there, I might be able to hunt down some people to use as Vinyl Chapters for the website.
+Obviously I was in Vietnam to relax, take in the sights and sounds, but I thought if the chance came along, I’d take it.
+I was leaving the city that evening, and as I wouldn’t be in another major city until the end of my trip, I decided to go with the flow and enjoy the travelling until arriving in Hanoi.

 And enjoy the trip I did.
-Numerous beaches, temples, sun, relaxation, massages, bike rides and lots and lots of food and drink later, we arrived in the city of Hanoi on the last leg of the tour.
-Three days into Hanoi, and after trip to the famous Halong Bay, I found myself with a day where I didn’t have much planned.
-I’d already done most of the tourist stuff and sites, and unfortunately my girlfriend had come down with a minor case of heat exhaustion, so wanted to recover in the hotel room.
+Numerous beaches, temples, sun, relaxation, massages, bike rides and lots and lots of food and drink later, I arrived in the city of Hanoi on the last leg of the tour.
+Three days into Hanoi, and after a trip to the famous Halong Bay, I found myself with a day where I didn’t have much planned.
+I’d already done most of the touristy stuff and sites, and unfortunately my girlfriend had come down with a minor case of heat exhaustion and wanted to recover in the hotel room.
 This gave me the perfect opportunity to set myself the task of hunting down a Vinyl Chapter.

 The Hunt Begins